Spellhold-Studios/Stutter-Debug-Tool/README.md

 # Stutter Debug Tool
-A help to debug script malfunctions in IE games.
+A help to identify looping scripts in IE games.

 The Stutter Debug Tool is to help debug script malfunctions in the game.
 For example, if an NPC "stutters", i.e. only walks a few steps and constantly terminates any actions, or if the NPC's PID (player initiated dialogue) pops up repeatedly.
 Also, if the game experiences a lag which could be caused by a looping script.